Excalibur (comics): Excalibur (vol. 1): 1988–1998

 In a jarring transition, Captain Britain was lost off-panel, Meggan was suddenly catatonic from losing him, and the newer members were summarily dispatched.
 Marvel stationed the team on Muir Island, off the coast of Scotland, and tied the series closer to the X-Men mythos, casting off most Captain Britain-related elements, in addition to the characters that did not have close ties to the X-Universe, like Kylun and Feron.
 Phoenix was written out and, when Captain Britain returned, he began using the alias "Britannic".
 Lobdell also introduced Douglock, an amalgam of two previously deceased members of the New Mutants: the techno-organic alien Warlock and the linguistic savant Cypher.
 Nightcrawler's former lover, the mystic Amanda Sefton, also joined the team, using the codename Daytripper.

 Revisions made under Warren Ellis included reverting Britannic back to Captain Britain and adding Pete Wisdom, a cynical British spy who could manifest solar energy in the form of "hot knives" that could be shot out from his fingers.
 Ellis also developed a romantic relationship between Wisdom and Shadowcat.
-At the insistence of Marvel editors, Ellis also added Wolfsbane, a Scottish werewolf-like young woman from the New Mutants and X-Factor, and Colossus, the Russian X-Man who can turn his flesh into organic steel.
+At the insistence of Marvel editors, Ellis also added Wolfsbane, a Scottish werewolf-like young woman from the New Mutants and X-Factor, and Colossus, the Russian X-Man who can turn his flesh into organic steel; the latter's inclusion introduced a love triangle angle between him, Wisdom and Kitty, who had turned to Wisdom in the wake of Colossus' estrangement after he had joined Magneto's Acolytes.